 Stiftsbasilika Waldsassen, Baroque basilica in Waldsassen, Germany.

-The main organ was built in 1738 by Johann Konrad Brandenstein and contains 7,720 pipes arranged in 141 ranks, used for both religious services and concerts.
-This instrument is known for its warm and rich sound that fills the entire church space with remarkable clarity.
+The main organ was built in 1738 by Johann Konrad Brandenstein and has 7,720 pipes arranged in 141 ranks.
+It is still used for both services and concerts today, and its warm, full sound can fill every corner of the building.

 The community of curious travelers